 You can install different DB2 S/390 subsystems at different versions in the same LPAR.
 You can also have different DB2 S/390 subsystems at the same version but with different maintenance levels installed in the same LPAR.
 In both of these cases, different code sets are used.

 For example, you might have DB2 S/390 V6 at maintenance level 0112, DB2 S/390 V7 at maintenance level 0106, and DB2 S/390 V7 at maintenance level 0110 installed in the same machine LPAR.
-DB2 subsystems running with the same version and at the same maintenance level in a LPAR, are also allowed; in this case the DB2 code is shared.
+DB2 subsystems running with the same version and at the same maintenance level in an LPAR, are also allowed; in this case, the DB2 code is shared.